kevinsguides/wp-ko-youtube-embed/readme.md

 If you like this plugin or want support please [leave a tip](https://kevinsguides.com/tips).

 # Setup
-A YouTube data API key is required for this to work.
+A YouTube Data API v3 key is required for this to work.
 You will need to create a data api key at [Google Cloud Console](https://console.cloud.google.com).
 This is free (up to a limit you likely won't hit).

 Install plugin (upload all files to wp-content/plugins/ko-yt-embed)